 Help and guidance: Respondents mentioned the lack of help and support groups that exist during the PhD.
-A suggestion from the respondents was to create simple ways to find groups of students that are having the same problems, and make a group to overcome them together.
-The PhD chapter could also help in monitoring not just workload, but also monitoring and making surveys about any problems that could happen during the dotoral studies.
+A suggestion from the respondents was to create simple ways to find groups of students that are having the same problems, and make a group to overcome

+Doctoral students' network them together.
+The PhD chapter could also help in monitoring transfective problems that could happen during the also monitoring and making surveys about any problems that could happen during the dotoral studies.
 This would mean having an active voice on students' work overload.
 Another suggestion is to create a "Guide on how to do a PhD", that would include for example good practices, and experiences from former students.